auskatodd/Terraform-EKS_automate/README.md

     b. aws configure
         - access_keys=$xxxxxxxxxxxxx
         - secret_keys=$xxxxxxxxxxxxx
-        NB: notice when you do git clone inside the maintest.sh file, it pulls from my repo instead because i added * profile = "default" in the providers.tf file inside Terraform-EKS directory to use your credentials stored in the ~/.aws/credentials files when you configured your awscli
+        NB: notice when you do git clone inside the maintest.sh file, it pulls from my repo instead because I added ~ profile = "default" ~ to the original providers.tf file inside Terraform-EKS directory (credit to Etech Consulting) to use your credentials stored in the ~/.aws/credentials file when you configured your awscli

 3. download and open the files with visual code or sublime text